 It is rare and been mainly reported in Sudan, India, Pakistan and sometimes in the United States 2.

-Unlike other forms of invasive fungal sinusitis (which affect only immunocompromised patients) GIFS typically affects immunocompetent patients.
+Unlike other forms of invasive fungal sinusitis (which affect only immunocompromised patients) granulomatous invasive fungal rhinosinusitis typically affects immunocompetent patients.

-This disease presents with a focal expanding granulomatous mass arising from the sinonasal region, locally aggressive, destroying adjacent structure.
+This disease presents with a focal expanding granulomatous mass arising from the sinonasal region, locally aggressive, destroying adjacent structures.

 Clinical presentation is mainly due to the mass effect, with possible nasal obstruction or proptosis.
 If there is intracranial invasion, it tends to have scarce symptoms due to the slow growth.
 The disease often presents late, at advanced stages, due to the initial paucity of symptoms.

 Granulomatous invasive fungal rhinosinusitis is usually confirmed on the basis of clinical and histopathologic findings where there is non-caseating granuloma formation and fibrosis.
 It is usually caused by Aspergillus flavus.

 Affected individuals are generally immunocompetent (unlike other forms of invasive sinusitis, which affect mainly immunocompromised individuals).

 Imaging shows a large expansive mass with bone destruction and invasion of adjacent structures including orbits, nasal cavity and cranial base.

 CT optimally demonstrates the degree of bone destruction.
 The mass is typically intrinsically hyperdense, with homogenous contrast enhancement.